Foxtel Play is replacing Presto: what you need to know

 There will be no more Presto by February 2017, but Game of Thrones will be relatively cheap.

-Streaming service Presto is closing down, and will be replaced with Foxtel Play from the end of January 2017.
+Streaming service Presto is closing down, and will be replaced with Foxtel Play (now known as Foxtel Now) from the end of January 2017.

 Foxtel has bought out Seven West Media's stake in Presto, and unsurprisingly Foxtel wants to shift subscribers to Foxtel Play.